OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/configure-authentication.md

 There are two types of authentication:

-* **Session authentication** – The authentication cookies are destroyed when the end-user closes the app.
+* **Session authentication** – The authentication cookies are destroyed when the end user closes the app.
 * **Persistent authentication** – The authentication cookies persist across multiple application starts.

 The developer specifies the authentication type in the `RememberLogin` parameter when calling the action `User_Login` to login the users.